Elizaveta74/playground/CSharp/Tutorials/CreateConsoleProject.md

-# How to create console project in Visual Studio 2022
+# How to create console C# project in Visual Studio 2022

 1.Launch Visual Studio 2022 and select "Create new project"